GitHub-User228/fast_api_image_transformer_app/README.md

 - **Image Transformation:** Transform images according to user-defined prompts using advanced deep learning models.
 - **FastAPI Integration:** Provides a robust and high-performance API for handling image transformation requests.
+- **Flask Frontend:** A simple Flask frontend to interact with the FastAPI backend.
 - **Dockerized Deployment:** Easily deploy the application using Docker and Docker Compose.
 - **Caching with Redis:** Utilizes Redis for caching requests to improve performance and enable rate limiting.
 - **Interactive Documentation:** Access interactive API documentation via Swagger UI.